openstack/glance/doc/source/admin/useful-image-properties.rst

      - The preferred number of threads to expose to the guest.
      - Integer.
    * - libvirt API driver
+     - ``hw_cpu_policy``
+     - Used to pin the virtual CPUs (vCPUs) of instances to the host’s physical CPU cores (pCPUs).
+Host aggregates should be used to separate these pinned instances from unpinned instances as the latter will not respect the resourcing requirements of the former.
+     - * ``shared`` - (default) The guest vCPUs will be allowed to freely float across host pCPUs, albeit potentially constrained by NUMA policy.
+       * ``dedicated`` - The guest vCPUs will be strictly pinned to a set of host pCPUs.
+In the absence of an explicit vCPU topology request, the drivers typically expose all vCPUs as sockets with one core and one thread.
+When strict CPU pinning is in effect the guest CPU topology will be setup to match the topology of the CPUs to which it is pinned.
+         This option implies an overcommit ratio of 1.0.
+For example, if a two vCPU guest is pinned to a single host core with two threads, then the guest will get a topology of one socket, one core, two threads.
+   * - libvirt API driver
+     - ``hw_cpu_thread_policy``
+     - Further refine ``hw_cpu_policy=dedicated`` by stating how hardware CPU threads in a simultaneous multithreading-based (SMT) architecture be used.
+SMT-based architectures include Intel processors with Hyper-Threading technology.
+In these architectures, processor cores share a number of components with one or more other cores.
+Cores in such architectures are commonly referred to as hardware threads, while the cores that a given core share components with are known as thread siblings.
+     - * ``prefer`` - (default) The host may or may not have an SMT architecture.
+Where an SMT architecture is present, thread siblings are preferred.
+       * ``isolate`` - The host must not have an SMT architecture or must emulate a non-SMT architecture.
+If the host does not have an SMT architecture, each vCPU is placed on a different core as expected.
+If the host does have an SMT architecture - that is, one or more cores have thread siblings - then each vCPU is placed on a different physical core.
+No vCPUs from other guests are placed on the same core.
+         All but one thread sibling on each utilized core is therefore guaranteed to be unusable.
+       * ``require`` - The host must have an SMT architecture.
+Each vCPU is allocated on thread siblings.
+If the host does not have an SMT architecture, then it is not used.
+If the host has an SMT architecture, but not enough cores with free thread siblings are available, then scheduling fails.
+   * - libvirt API driver
      - ``hw_disk_bus``
      - Specifies the type of disk controller to attach disk devices to.
      - One of ``scsi``, ``virtio``, ``uml``, ``xen``, ``ide``, or ``usb``.